pantheon-systems/documentation/source/content/global-cdn.md

 ## Persistent Cache

 Serve your Drupal or WordPress site, even when it's down.
-If the server is not responding and can't serve a new copy of a page, it will use a cached version instead of displaying an error.
+If the server is not responding and can't serve a new copy of a page, stale cached versions will be favored over displaying an error.
 With Persistent Cache, the goal is to provide a seamless, uninterrupted experience for the user.

 ### How Do I Configure This Setting?